 In January 2015, Brown was found face down and unconscious in a tub full of cold water—an attack her estate alleges Gordon committed after he gave her a “toxic cocktail” of drugs and alcohol.
 She subsequently spent six months in a coma and passed on July 26, 2015.
 No criminal charges have been filed against Gordon, but law enforcement officials say the case is still under investigation.

 At John Michael Bailey Injury Lawyers, our well-versed personal injury attorneys handle wrongful death cases and fight for victims who have suffered at the hands of another party’s negligence.
-If you are in need of proficient legal counsel, don’t hesitate to contact our Memphis offices at (866) 537-1881 for support and guidance.
+If you are in need of proficient legal counsel, don’t hesitate to contact our Memphis offices at 888-WE-FIGHT for support and guidance.